joshrotenberg/adrs/book/src/commands/new.md

 ## Overview

 `new` creates a new ADR, optionally linking it to or superceding a previous ADR.
-A single call can link and or supercede multiple previous ADRs.
+A single call can link and/or supercede multiple previous ADRs.

 ## Help